-The 2019-2020 APSA Minority Fellows Program Application, Fall Cycle is now closed.
-The deadline for applications was November 15, 2018.
+The 2020-2021 APSA Minority Fellows Program Application, Fall Cycle, is now open.
+The deadline for applications is November 1, 2019.

-Applicants for the MFP Fall Cycle must be undergraduate seniors, recent graduates, or other individuals (including students in terminal MA programs) in the process of applying for PhD programs in political science.
+Applicants for the MFP Fall Cycle must be undergraduate seniors, recent graduates, or other individuals (including students in terminal MA programs) in the process of applying for PhD programs in political science for fall 2020.

 Fall applicants must: